AhmedSherifAbdelaty/-Document-Conversion/README.md

 Accepts: `documentId` as a path variable.

 ## Future Improvements
-- Implement a circuit breaker to ensure the application does not have a single point of failure.
+- Implement a circuit breaker pattern using Spring Cloud Circuit Breaker or Resilience4j to ensure the application does not have a single point of failure.
-- Run multiple instances and balance the requests via load balancers.
+- Run multiple instances of the application and balance the requests using load balancers (e.g., Spring Cloud LoadBalancer) and service registry (e.g., Eureka, Consul).
-- Add various conversion types (e.g., word to txt) by implementing `DocumentConverter` and defining the required beans in a post-constructed map.
+- Add various conversion types (e.g., Word to TXT) by implementing a DocumentConverter interface and defining the required beans in a post-constructed map.
 - Store conversion types in a database for better manageability instead of using a map for simplicity.
+- Implement OAuth2 or JWT for securing the API endpoints
+- Use HTTPS for secure communication
+- Use external storage solutions (e.g., AWS S3, Google Cloud Storage) for storing uploaded and converted documents instead of local storage